mathieuancelin/sb-essentials/readme.md

 # sb-essentials

 `sb-essentials` is a small library to make Spring Boot livable and Streamable.
-Every action is defined as to return a `Future<Result>` and use `Akka Streams` under the hood.
+Every HTTP action is defined to return a `FinalAction` and use `Akka Streams` under the hood.

 ```java
 @GetMapping("/hello")